Skip to main content

 The impact of carrier oils on long-term tissue health, therefore, extends to the epigenetic level, influencing how cells read and express their genetic code.
 This deep regulatory capacity means that the consistent intake or application of specific lipid profiles can subtly steer cellular fate and function over extended periods.

-This provides a compelling argument for the deliberate selection of carrier oils based on their biochemical composition, aligning them with goals that aim to optimize not just symptomatic relief but fundamental cellular vitality.
+This provides a compelling argument for the deliberate selection of carrier oils based on their biochemical composition, aligning them with personalized wellness goals that aim to optimize not just symptomatic relief but fundamental cellular vitality.

 How Do Lipid Rafts Influence Hormonal Signaling?